infinitered/ignite/docs/Guide.md

 ### Testing

-Ignite is pre-configured to use Jest for unit tests.
+Ignite is pre-configured to use Jest for unit tests and [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) for component tests.

 Ignite includes samples of UI end-to-end tests using [Maestro](https://maestro.mobile.dev/).
 See our [Ignite Cookbook recipe](https://ignitecookbook.com/docs/recipes/MaestroSetup) for setup and walkthrough of the test samples or check out Maestro's docs on [Installing Maestro](https://maestro.mobile.dev/getting-started/installing-maestro) to run the flows.